scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 ```

 The status should be `Committed`, meaning the transaction was successful.
-We can call [`platform.getPendingValidators`](../api/platform.md#platformgetpendingvalidators) and see that the node is now in the pending validator set for the Default Subnet:
+We can call [`platform.getPendingValidators`](../api/platform.md#platformgetpendingvalidators) and see that the node is now in the pending validator set for the Primary Network:

 ```json
 curl -X POST --data '{